21dbly/startup/README.md

 - [x] **Application text content** - Consistent and simple font and color scheme throughout the website.
 - [X] **Application images** - Styled the image.

+## React deliverable
+For this deliverable I used JavaScript and React so that the application works for a single user.
+I also added placeholders for future technology.

+- [x] **Bundled and transpiled** - done finally!
+- [x] **Components** - Login, Lists, UndatedList, DatedList, EditTask, NewTask, NewTaskButton, Task, and more are all working components.
+  - [x] **login** - This one is a little wonky right now but I think it works the same as the startup react.
+It's just weird without databases.
+The important part is it logs you in when you enter a username and denies you access without that.
+  - [x] **database** - Both lists and the username are stored in localStorage in preparation for storing them in a database.
+  - [x] **WebSocket** - I will use websockets to update the lists automatically if a list or task was changed on a different device.
+  - [x] **application logic** - I worked hard to make it possible to add tasks to lists and then edit or delete those tasks.
+Tasks can be edited by clicking on them.
+The dated task is sorted and grouped by dates.
+Adding or removing the date by editing it will cause the task to switch to the other list.
+Changing the date will cause it to reorder itself.
+- [x] **Router** - Routing between login, list view, newTask, and editTask components.
+- [x] **Hooks** - I used `UseState` to track changes in task data while editing or creating.
+I also used useEffect to retrieve the list data from LocalStorage.

-## Things to be added
+## Things to be added in the future
 - [X] task deleting
 - [X] id's for each task (uuid?)
 - [X] task editing

 Reorganization:
   - [X] make add-task button a component
-  - [] include labels in newtask form? (for accessability and stuff)
+  - [ ] include labels in newtask form? (for accessability and stuff)

-- [] make tasks look nicer (css)
+- [ ] make tasks look nicer (css)
-- [] reformat dates and times to be better (Mon, Oct 1 or something)
+- [ ] reformat dates and times to be better (Mon, Oct 1 or something)
-- [] make it nicer for phones (at least make it possible to see the other list)
+- [ ] make it nicer for phones (at least make it possible to see the other list)
-- [] ability to check off tasks instead of just deleting
+- [ ] ability to check off tasks instead of just deleting
-- [] ability to move tasks by dragging
+- [ ] ability to move tasks by dragging
-- [] repeating tasks
+- [ ] repeating tasks
-- [] due date vs do date
+- [ ] due date vs do date
-- [] rerouting to login when not logged in
+- [ ] rerouting to login when not logged in
-- [] figure out how url query things work so I can include the id in the url for editing tasks
+- [ ] figure out how url query things work so I can include the id in the url for editing tasks